sereneliu/AoC-2017/README.md

 # Advent of Code 2017
 These are my solutions for [Advent of Code 2017](http://adventofcode.com/2017).
 ## Why Python
 I learned Python basics in [Udacity's Intro to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000), but before December 2017, I had been mostly coding in HTML/CSS/JS.
 Therefore, I used these puzzles to practice coding in Python.
-My friend [Daniel](https://github.com/ephemient) has been showing me ways to improve my code (which you can see on the [Daniel branch](https://github.com/sereneliu/AoC-2017/tree/Daniel)).
+Whenever stuck, I first consult Google for tips and tricks, then ask [a human being](https://github.com/ephemient) if that doesn't work.
+In general, I do not look at other people's answers on [reddit](https://www.reddit.com/r/adventofcode/) until I have completed my own version.
+A friend has been teaching me [ways to optimize my code](https://github.com/sereneliu/AoC-2017/tree/Daniel) after initial completion of each puzzle.
 ## Lessons Learned
 I am learning so much from these puzzles each day!
 Highly recommend for anyone who is just starting out.